 The bright Spanish sun showed no mercy on our white, Midwestern skin as we trudged slowly through the numerous plazas, monumentos, and catedrales.
 By noon we had soaked through our clothes.
 We were sunburned, tired, and thirsty.
 Pulling out a damp, wadded bill from my pocket, I bought us a couple of Coca-Colas from a round, jolly man with a red sidewalk cart.
 Lobo and I plopped down on a curb in La Plaza de la Encarnación and cracked open our drinks.
 Sweet syrupy bubbles immediately fizzed over the top dribbling down the sides and onto our fingers.
 The icy soda seemed to burn my tongue as I sipped it slowly, enjoying each deliciously refreshing pop.

 This is what we came all the way to Sevilla for?
 Lobo asked me.
-To drink the same Coca-Cola we could have gotten in Barcelona
+To drink the same Coca-Cola we could have gotten in Barcelona?

 I sighed.
 Lobo was right.
 We hadn’t even been here for a full day and we were already dunzo.